 Do not forget the relationship between Paul and Kat.

-Lighter and Softer: Compared to Johnny Got His Gun, another famous anti-war novel by Dalton Trumbo; this has led to many schools using All Quiet On The Western Front in curriculum over Trumbo's version due to Remarque's novel (in spite of it's graphic imagery and downer tone) being less soul crushing and disturbing than Trumbo's novel.
+Lighter and Softer: Compared to Johnny Got His Gun, another famous anti-war novel by Dalton Trumbo; this has led to many schools using All Quiet on the Western Front in curriculum over Trumbo's version due to Remarque's novel (in spite of its graphic imagery and downer tone) being less soul crushing and disturbing than Trumbo's novel.
 Also, Remarque was a famous critic of a totalitarian regime while Trumbo was a supporter of one, and Trumbo's work overplayed its hand beyond what was supported in history because it made the (plenty troubled but still democratic) Western Allied armies look worse than the German military under an authoritarian police state did in All Quiet.

 Magnum Opus: Widely thought to be Remarque's greatest novel.